2020 NFL season: Conference

+1 2 New Orleans finished ahead of Seattle based on conference record.; 1 2 Chicago finished and clinched the 7th and final playoff spot ahead of Arizona based on better win percentage in common games (against Detroit, the NY Giants, Carolina, and the LA Rams, Chicago finished 3–2, while Arizona finished 1–4).; 1 2 San Francisco finished ahead of the NY Giants based on head-to-head victory.
+Division tie break was initially used to eliminate Dallas (see below).; 1 2 NY Giants won tiebreaker over Dallas based on division record.; 1 2 Carolina finished ahead of Detroit based on head-to-head victory.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Postseason

 The 2020 playoffs began on the weekend of January 9–10, 2021 with the wild-card round.
 Under the new NFL Collective Bargaining Agreement (CBA), the playoffs expanded to 14 teams.
 There were three wild-card teams per conference and only the top seed in each conference received a first-round bye.
 Three games were played each day.

 In the divisional round on January 16–17, the top seed in the conference hosted the worst remaining seed, and the other two remaining teams played each other, with the better seed hosting.
 The winners of those games advanced to the Conference Championships on for January 24.
 Super Bowl LV was held February 7 at Raymond James Stadium in Tampa, Florida.

 If a COVID-19 outbreak were to force the postponement of playoff games, contingency plans were in place to remove the bye week after the Conference Championships and/or move the Super Bowl back as far as February 28.

 The 2021 Pro Bowl was originally scheduled for January 31 at Allegiant Stadium in Paradise, Nevada.
 However, on October 14, the game was canceled due to COVID-19 concerns.
 Pro Bowl rosters for the 2020 season were released on December 21, and the league held a virtual event to honor the players chosen.
 Players selected were used in a broadcast playthrough in the video game Madden NFL 21 instead.
 This marked the first time since the season in which a Pro Bowl is not held.